Hornan7/Cardano-Constitution-MVG/README.md

 ## Article II: The Protocol Branch

-> Not sure if this is so much a "branch" of the governance so much as what is actually being governed.
-I would view the "branches" as: CC, dRep, SPO and they all have certain powers and responsibilities to the various parts of the protocol such as: parameters, community, etc - Adam
+> ( **TODO** Change the structure of the branches by CC, Dreps, SPOs (a name which would assemble the group of minimum acceptable protocol parameters) - Adam

 ### Section 1: The Cardano Protocol